kid1194/frappe-better-attach-control/README.md

 ### Usage
 1. Go to Customization > Customize Form
 2. Enter the form type/name (Ex: 'User')
-3. Scroll down to the form fields area and create an **Attach** or **Attach Image** field or edit an existing custom field
+3. Scroll down to the form fields area
+4. Create an **Attach** or **Attach Image** field or edit an existing custom field
-4. In the **options** property of the field, add a JSON object of the customizations you want.
+5. Inside the field's custom property, **Better Attach Options**, add a JSON object of the customizations you want.
 Example:
 ```
 {"allowed_file_types": ["jpg", "png", "gif"]}
 ```

+ℹ️ **Notes**
-ℹ️ **Note: You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.**
+1. **You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.**
+2. **The plugin creates a custom field property called Better Attach Options to protect the plugin customizations from any modification and to make the plugin work in web forms.**

 ---